The Parameter Reference (aka IO Reference)

 Examples: DC:bmd-atem/{Var:DeviceIndex}/AuxSource/{Var:AuxChannel}/

-Reference to AUX sources on the ATEM switcher with Device ID found in "Var:DeviceIndex" and in the AUX Channel denoted by "Var:AuxChannel".
+This references AUX sources on the ATEM switcher with Device ID found in "Var:DeviceIndex" and the AUX Channel denoted by "Var:AuxChannel".

-Both examples provided are identical.
-In this scenario, encapsulating the nested IO Reference is not required, as there are no forward slashes included that might interfere with the parsing process.
+In this case, wrapping the nested Parameter Reference is not required, as there are no forward slashes that might interfere with parsing, but it improves readability to do so.

 Panel Settings (Panels)